Closing a catenary loop: the lariat chain, the string shooter, and the heavy elastica: Critique of recent literature

 Taberlet and co-workers \cite{Taberlet19} consider two paradigms, guided by experiments on heavy beaded chains and light strings draped over a pulley.
 For heavy bodies, they ignore drag, and further ignore the difficulties associated with vertical orientation by assuming such points sit on the pulley.
-They also mistakenly say that the shifted tension at the bottom of the catenary is zero, which leaves nothing to balance gravity.
+They mistakenly say that the shifted tension at the bottom of the catenary is zero, which leaves nothing to balance gravity.
 For light bodies they ignore gravity--- the source of difficulty--- so that verticality is no longer forbidden.
-However, they neglect to realize that the only steady shapes with drag and without gravity are straight lines \cite{ChakrabartiHanna16}.
-Numerical solutions to the steady-state balance equations are generated using an unspecified method to ``avoid the singularity''.
+However, the only steady shapes with drag and without gravity are straight lines \cite{Svetlitskii72, ChakrabartiHanna16}.
+For general cases between these limits, numerical solutions to the steady-state balance equations are generated using an unspecified method to ``avoid the singularity''.
 A shape is shown for high drag, and data is presented for both moderate and high drag.
-They also perform unsteady numerical solutions using 1000 beads and springs, for low through high drag values.
+They also perform dynamic numerical simulations using 1000 beads and springs, for low through high drag values.
 They infer the presence of the first bifurcation from the behavior of their solutions, but seem to be unaware of the second bifurcation, above which most of their results lie.
-It is not clear whether these simulations reach steady state, or whether an effective ``bending'' due to discretization, or some dynamic effect, can allow closed loop solutions at low drag.
+It is not clear whether the low drag simulations reach steady state, or whether an effective ``bending'' due to discretization, or some dynamic effect, can allow closed loop solutions below the first bifurcation.
 They report a numerical balance between the moments due to drag and weight forces, which is as expected if no moment is supplied at the support, and there is no net angular acceleration of the loop.
 The effects of drag and launch angle on shape and orientation are shown.
-An experimental image in their supplemental material shows a ``dolphin nose'' shape \cite{Judddolphin} which, along with other features visible throughout, is presumably due to bending.
+An experimental image in their supplemental material shows a ``dolphin nose'' shape \cite{Judddolphin} which, along with other features visible throughout, is presumably due to bending stiffness.